-O.TOE PRT

-The manufacturing process shall ensure that protection of the TOE from any kind of unauthorized use such as tampering or theft.
+O.TOE_PRT The manufacturing process shall ensure that protection of

+kind of unauthorized use such

+tampering or theft.

 During the IC manufacturing and test operations, security procedures shall ensure the confidentiality and integrity of:

 - TOE manufacturing data (to prevent any possible copy, modification, retention, theft or unauthorized use). - TOE security relevant test programs, test data, databases and specific analysis methods and tools.